Native American Tuition Waiver Program

-- Students whose names are included on the current Maine tribal census, or who have at least one parent or grandparent included on the current Maine tribal census, of the Passamaquoddy Tribe, the Penobscot Nation, the Houlton Band of Maliseet, and Aroostook Band of Micmac, and who provide MMA with official documentation directly from the tribe, Nation or band in a sealed envelope, similar to the process used for official transcripts.
+- Maine residents whose names are included on the current Maine tribal census, or who have at least one parent or grandparent included on the current Maine tribal census, of the Passamaquoddy Tribe, the Penobscot Nation, the Houlton Band of Maliseet, and Aroostook Band of Micmac, and who provide MMA with official documentation directly from the tribe, Nation or band in a sealed envelope, similar to the process used for official transcripts.

 This program covers in-state tuition at Maine Maritime Academy.
 Tuition will be waived for qualified matriculated students who are enrolled in academic, credit-bearing courses at the undergraduate level at Maine Maritime Academy.

 The program will not cover room and board, fees, medical expenses, fines, and other fees that are required for enrollment in classes.
 The program does not cover books and supplies and other indirect costs.

 - A student must be a member and be included on the current Maine tribal census of the Passamaquoddy Tribe, the Penobscot Nation, the Houlton Band of Maliseet, or the Aroostook Band of Micmac, or have at least one parent or grandparent who is included on the current Maine tribal census of the Passamaquoddy Tribe, the Penobscot Nation, the Houlton Band of Maliseet, or the Aroostook Band of Micmac.

 - All Native American applicants must be a resident of Maine.
 A student’s legal state of residence is established at the time of acceptance at Maine Maritime.
 If the student is under the age of 24, the student’s legal state of residence will be that of his/her custodial parent’s primary home and the state where their taxes are filed.
 (MMA follows the same regulations used by the Department of Education for determining state residency and dependency or independency of a student).